 - Assessment must maintain academic standards.

-Assessment Task Assessment Type Weighting Learning Outcome(s) being addressed Online quizzes Summative 10% Individual assignment Summative 30% Group discovery project Summative 20% Final Exam Summative 40%
+Assessment Task Assessment Type Weighting Learning Outcome(s) being addressed Online Quizzes Summative 10% Practical Class Quizzes Summative 5% Individual Assignment Summative 30% Group Discovery Project Summative 20% Final Exam Summative 40%

 SubmissionAll written assignments (report and project) will be submitted and outcome relased via turnitin.
 Students will be unable to submit any report via turnitin after the due date has closed.
 Penalties for late submission of assignments – In cases where an extension has NOT been granted, the following penalties will apply: